Visit our resource centre for useful information and helpful activities for parents, teachers and teenagers living with ADHD.

 Current treatments for ADHD include behavioural treatments and some medications - have a look below to find out more...

-Medications do not cure ADHD, but they can help you control the main symptoms – inattention, hyperactivity and impulsiveness.
+Medications do not cure ADHD, but they can help you conrol the main symptoms - inattention, hyperactivity and impulsiveness.

-There are two different classes of medication available for the treatment of ADHD: stimulants, such as methylphenidate,13-15 dexamfetamine,16 lisdexamfetamine17 and non-stimulants, such as atomoxetine18.
+There are two different classes of medication available for the treatment of ADHD: stimulants, such as methylphenidate, dexamfetamine, lisdexamfetamine and non-stimulants, such as atomoxetine.
 Stimulants work quicker, but non-stimulants don't need to be taken as often.
-You might be prescribed:
+Your doctor will discuss with you if they think medication is needed and will select the one that they think will be most suitable for you.

 Medication can work very well for people with ADHD, but like all medications there may be some side effects.